Aging of China

 China's population is aging faster than almost all other countries in modern history.
 In 2050, the proportion of Chinese over retirement age will become 39 percent of the total population according to projections.
 China is rapidly aging at an earlier stage of its development than other countries.
 Current demographic trends could hinder economic growth and create challenging social issues in China.

 In 1979, the Government of China established a controversial one-child policy aimed at curbing the high fertility rate.
 With economic development, the provision of social services, and improved welfare conditions, life expectancy in China has also increased.
 These two factors have directly contributed to China's aging population, which has significant ramifications on China's society, politics, and economy.
 In October 2015, a two-child policy was introduced in an attempt to deal with the aging problem.
 In May 2021, the Chinese government introduced the three-child policy in a further attempt to address the issue.
-After only two months, in July 2021, all family size limits as well as penalties for exceeding them were removed.
+In July 2021, all family size limits as well as penalties for exceeding them were removed.

-Between 2021 and 2022, the Chinese population decreased by 850,000 people, the first decrease since 1961.
+The National Bureau of Statistics of China reported that total Chinese population decreased by 2.08 million in 2023, with the death rate reaching the highest level since 1974.

 Overview

-From 1950 to 2020, the total fertility rate in China dropped from 6.11 to 1.3 births per woman while the mortality rate also decreased, from 22.2 to 7.1 per 1,000 people.
-Life expectancy rose from 44.6 to 77.47 years during this period and is expected to reach about 80 years in 2050.
+From 1950 to 2020, the total fertility rate in China dropped from 6.11 to 1.3 births per woman.
+The mortality rate also decreased, from 22.2 to 7.1 per 1,000 people.
+Life expectancy rose from 44.6 to 77.47 years from 1950 to 2020, and is expected to reach about 80 years in 2050.

 In 2018, 249.49 million people over 60 years old constituted 17.9 percent of the total population.
-In the rural area, the percentage of the elderly population is slightly higher than that in the city.
-The fastest aging region is Western China.
+Chinese state media reported the country's total fertility rate dropped to 1.09 in 2022.